bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_2/group_review.md

 ***

-### Provide a summary of your project status:
+### Summary of the Project Status:

 ***

-### Describe any changes your team has made or planned since Milestone 1 to improve development process, explain how those changes will impact your process:
+### Changes the team has made or planned since Milestone 1 to improve development process, and how those changes will impact the process:

 ***

-### Describe the improvements you have planned for the remainder of your project:
+### The Improvements Planned for the Remainder of the Project:

 ***